OctopusDeploy/blog/blog/2018-10/selenium/14-modifying-http-requests/modifying-http-requests.md

 The diagram below shows the request and response that we are trying to achieve.

-1. A request is made by the browser to the URL of a resource like a PNG image
+1. A request is made by the browser to the URL of a resource like a PNG image.

-2. The request is directed to the proxy
+2. The request is directed to the proxy.

-3. The proxy uses a request filter to inspect the request
+3. The proxy uses a request filter to inspect the request.

 4. The request is short-circuited with an empty response.
 The external URL is never contacted.